open/close all folders

 - Tinkabelinos, rebel faerie princess in Wisdom, can shift from a tiny fairy to a normal-sized woman with a big gun.

 - In Astro City, Natalie Furst of the First Family and Max O'Millions of Honor Guard can make themselves grow to enormous size.

 Films — Animated

-- Most heroes of the Ultra Series.
+- Most heroes of the Ultra Series (as well as many of the non-Ultra aliens).
 As well as the Godzilla franchise's Captain Ersatz of Ultraman, Jet Jaguar.